Interview with Mats Nilsson, serial entrepreneur at SciLifeLab

 Tell us more about SciLifeLab

-Science for Life Laboratory–abbreviated SciLifeLab–is a unique institution in Sweden with the vision to disseminate techniques and analytical expertise to researchers throughout the country.
+Science for Life Laboratory (abbreviated SciLifeLab) is a truly unique institution in Sweden with the vision to disseminate techniques and analytical expertise to researchers throughout the country.
 It is a collaborative project between Stockholm University, Karolinska Institutet, Royal Institute of Technology (KTH) and Uppsala University, and offers an advanced high-quality environment for collaboration and utilization of research resources and research results.
 Being able to use these resources benefits Swedish researchers and gives them a strong position in international competition.